qrtt1/project-prompt-generator/README.md

 - **Organized Output:** 📋 Generates an outline file that clearly lists all converted files.
 - **Sensitive Data Masking:** 🔒 Automatically detects and masks API keys, passwords, and other sensitive information (enabled by default).
 - **Event-Based Architecture:** 📡 Uses an event system to process files and handle output generation.
+- **JSON Output Formats:** 📊 Supports both compact and line-split JSON formats for different use cases.

 ## Installation 🛠️